-Building Envelopes have been prepared for the lots in each stage at Waratah and are contained within the Plan of Subdivision for each relevant stage.
-The construction of buildings or associated buildings, including garages, must be contained within the Building Envelope specified for that allotment in the relevant Plan of Subdivision, and in accordance with the Profile Diagrams, also specified for that allotment in the relevant Plan of Subdivision.
+Building Envelopes have been prepared for the lots in each stage at Rathdowne and are contained within the Guidelines.
+The construction of buildings or associated buildings, including garages, must be contained within the Building Envelope specified for that allotment in the Guidelines and in accordance with the Profile Diagrams depicted in the Guidelines.